-Japan, U.S. pull nationals from China as virus toll jumps
+U.S., Japan pull nationals from China as virus toll jumps

 But in what could be a major step towards taming the disease, scientists in Australia said they had developed a lab-grown version of the coronavirus, the first to be recreated outside China.

+The U.S. Centers for Disease Control and Prevention said about 210 Americans had been flown out of Wuhan.
+Those on board the aircraft would be screened several times and evaluated on arrival in California, it said in a statement released via the U.S. embassy in Beijing.

-A U.S. government official told Reuters a U.S. charter plane had left Wuhan.
-It had 220 people aboard, a U.S. diplomatic source added, with 50 diplomats and contractors among them.
+A U.S. government official told Reuters 50 diplomats and contractors were among the passengers.

 Australia said it would help some citizens leave and then quarantine them on Christmas Island in the Indian Ocean, best known for housing asylum seekers.